Lull mattress review

 Lull Original mattress

-The Lull Original is a ten inch all foam bed with three main layers.
+The Lull Original is a ten-inch all-foam bed with three main layers.
 It is designed as a medium feel that aims to work for most sleepers.
-For many people who are new to memory foam this is one of the safer starting points because of the balanced contour and long trial.
+For many people who are new to memory foam, this is one of the safer starting points because of the balanced contour and long trial.

-- Type: all foam
+- Type: All foam

-- Height: about ten inches
+- Height: ~10 inches

-- Comfort stack: gel infused memory foam over a responsive transition foam
+- Comfort stack: Gel-infused memory foam over a responsive transition foam

-- Support core: high density base foam for structure and edge support
+- Support core: High-density base foam for structure and edge support

-- Warranty: lifetime coverage on many recent promotions
+- Warranty: Lifetime coverage on many recent promotions

 Lull Hybrid mattress